 The Lincoln MKT is a three-row luxury crossover that recently received a mid-cycle refresh.
 Although its styling is not to everyone's tastes, the MKT does provide a long list of standard luxury features in addition to a comfortable and spacious interior.

 Developed under codename D472, the MKT shares its platform with the Ford Flex, despite a considerably different appearance.
-For the latest model year Lincoln has refreshed the CUV so that it carries the same new cosmetic DNA as found on the rest of the lineup.
+For the previous model year Lincoln updated the CUV so that it carries the same cosmetic DNA as found throughout the rest of the brand's lineup.

-But looks aren't the only thing freshened for the latest model year as Lincoln has upped its game for the standard engine - a 3.7-liter V6 that now sends 303 horsepower to the front wheels, up from 268.
-Torque comes in at 278 lb-ft, and fuel economy stays at 17 mpg in the city but increases by one to 25 mpg.
+But looks aren't the only thing freshened as Lincoln also upped its game for the standard engine - a 3.7-liter V6 that now sends 303 horsepower to the front wheels, up from 268.
+Torque comes in at 278 lb-ft, and fuel economy is rated at 17 mpg in the city and 25 mpg on the highway.

-But while those changes are all well and good, the reality is a staggering nine out of 10 MKT buyers opt for the 3.5-liter EcoBoost engine, good for 355 horsepower and 350 lb-ft of torque - unchanged for the latest model year.
-The EcoBoost models comes with all-wheel drive standard, but a computer can automatically disengage the rear wheels when not needed to improve fuel economy.
+But while those changes are all well and good, the reality is a staggering nine out of 10 MKT buyers opt for the 3.5-liter EcoBoost engine, which is good for 355 horsepower and 350 lb-ft of torque.
+The EcoBoost model comes with all-wheel drive standard, but a computer can automatically disengage the rear wheels when not needed to improve fuel economy.
 The switchover occurs in just 16 milliseconds.
 The EcoBoost-ed MKT returns 16/23 mpg.

-Both engines make use of a six-speed SelectShift automatic transmission, although the EcoBoosted models get a slightly stronger version.
+Both engines make use of a six-speed SelectShift automatic transmission, although the EcoBoosted models use a slightly fortified version.
 SelectShift gives drivers of the MKT full gear selection control, with no engine override, and can be controlled by paddle shifters mounted to the steering wheel.

-Although changes can be found throughout the new MKT, likely the biggest update comes in the form of new chassis technology, including Continuously Controlled Damping on the EcoBoost models.
-CCD makes use of 46 different inputs to send over 23,000 different packets of data to a computer each second, all helping to make decisions and adjustments to several aspects of the suspension based on the immediate road conditions.
+MKT models equipped with the EcoBoost mill make use of a sophisticated Continuously Controlled Damping system.
+IT utilizes 46 different inputs to send over 23,000 different packets of data to a computer each second, all helping to make decisions and adjustments to several aspects of the suspension based on the immediate road conditions.

 CCD calculates the optimal damping force 500 times per second - making the mechanical changes 20 times per second on average, but up to 50 in the same time frame.
 The result?
-Body roll is down by up to 20 percent, understeer down by as much as 25 percent - while all the while improving comfort.
+Decreased body roll and understeer in addition to improved ride comfort.

 Another system aiding drivers and occupants in their travels is Lincoln Drive Control, which offers three default settings: Sport, Normal and Comfort.
 Sport Mode changes include a more responsive throttle, more precise steering, higher upshifts, less intrusive traction control and electronic stability control and a firmer suspension for minimized body roll.